GurudasKarale/ML/README.md

 4)Select first n sorted datapoints, and keep track of its labels count.

-5)Datapoint to be classified belongs is nearest to the label which occurs the most.
+5)Datapoint to be classified  is nearest to the label which occurs the most.